Stooa/Documentation/CONTRIBUTING.md

 ## Contribute to the codebase

 To contribute to Stooa's codebase you should fork the project, make your changes locally and then creating a pull request.
-If you don't know how to do this process properly don't worry, check this quick tutorials about [forking](how_to_fork) and [pull requests](how_to_pr).
+If you don't know how to do this process properly don't worry, check this quick tutorials about [forking][how_to_fork] and [pull requests][how_to_pr].
 (Everyone has been there at some point 😊 )

 If it is **the first time** you contribute to Stooa's codebase you will be asked to sign the [DCO License](CONTRIBUTING.md#dco-license), which is basically that you ensure that code is yours, that you are aware of the license we are using, etc...